etiennebouteille/portfolio/content/contact.md

 frontpage: false
 ---

 Hi my name is Etienne.
-I am a media artist living and working in Stockholm.
-Currently employed at Humans since 1982.
+I am a media artist living in Chamonix and Lyon, France.
+Previously, I worked for [Humans since 1982](https://www.humanssince1982.com/) in Stockholm, and [Waltz Binaire](https://waltzbinaire.com/), in Berlin.

 If you want to get in touch with ideas, questions or anything else, you can reach me at etienne.bouteille@gmail.com